Athens: Athens metropolitan area

-The Athens metropolitan area spans 2928.717 km2 within the Attica region and includes a total of 58 municipalities, which are organized in seven regional units (those outlined above, along with East Attica and West Attica), having reached a population of 3,744,059 according to the 2021 census.
+The Athens metropolitan area spans 2928.717 km2 within the Attica region and includes a total of 58 municipalities, which are organised in seven regional units (those outlined above, along with East Attica and West Attica), having reached a population of 3,638,281 according to the 2021 census.
 Athens and Piraeus municipalities serve as the two metropolitan centres of the Athens Metropolitan Area.
 There are also some inter-municipal centres serving specific areas.
 For example, Kifissia and Glyfada serve as inter-municipal centres for northern and southern suburbs respectively.